quiquee/obc-docs/protocol-spec.md

 ![Reference architecture](images/refarch.png)

 ### 2.1.1 Membership Services
 Membership provides services for managing identity, privacy, confidentiality and auditability on the network.
-In a non-permissioned blockchain, participation does not require authorization and all nodes can equally submit transactions and/or attempt to accumulate them into acceptable blocks, i.e. there are no distinctions of roles.
+In a non-permissioned blockchain, participation does not require authorization and all nodes can equally submit transactions and hope to accumulate them into acceptable blocks, i.e. there are no distinctions of roles.
 Membership services combine elements of Public Key Infrastructure (PKI) and decentralization/consensus to transform a non-permissioned blockchain into a permissioned blockchain.
 In the latter, entities register in order to acquire long-term identity credentials (enrollment certificates), and may be distinguished according to entity type.
 In the case of users, such credentials enable the Transaction Certificate Authority (TCA) to issue pseudonymous credentials.
 Such credentials, i.e., transaction certificates, are used to authorize submitted transactions.
 Transaction certificates persist on the blockchain, and enable authorized auditors to cluster otherwise unlinkable transactions.

 ### 2.1.2 Blockchain Services
 Blockchain services manage the distributed ledger through a peer-to-peer protocol, built on HTTP/2.
 The data structures are highly optimized to provide the most efficient hash algorithm for maintaining the world state replication.
 Different consensus (PBFT, Raft, PoW, PoS) may be plugged in and configured per deployment.